 School Service Funds-School Service Funds are used to segregate, for administrative purposes, the transactions of a particular activity from regular revenue and expenditure accounts.
 A school district maintains full control of these funds.
-The School Service Funds maintained by the District are the Food Service, Community Service, and VanSingel Fine Arts Center Special Revenue Funds.
+The School Service Funds maintained by the District are the Food Service, Community Service, and the Student/School Activity Funds.